yuhko-msft/microsoft-graph-docs/concepts/query-parameters.md

 ### Using $search on person collections

 You can use the Microsoft Graph People API to retrieve the people who are most relevant to a user.
-Relevance is determined by the user’s communication and collaboration patterns and business relationships.
+Relevance is determined by the user's communication and collaboration patterns and business relationships.
 The People API supports the `$search` query parameter.
 A `$search` request returns up to 250 results.

 Searches on people occur on both the **displayName** and **emailAddress** properties of the [person](/graph/api/resources/person?view=graph-rest-1.0) resource.